Pastry Cream (Vanilla Custard Filling)

 Choline: 39 mg

-BEAT egg yolks well in medium bowl or glass measure; gradually stir in milk until blended.
+BEAT egg yolks in medium bowl or glass measure; gradually STIR IN milk until blended.

 MIX sugar, cornstarch and salt in large heavy saucepan.
 GRADUALLY stir in a small amount of milk mixture, making a smooth paste.
 Gradually stir in remaining milk mixture until blended.